Scheduled job — daily fan-out

 Timestamp guard (idempotency).

-The web-kernel may re-run a scheduled handler after a worker restart or transient failure.
-Storing a notified_at timestamp and comparing it to the interval prevents double-notification and double-writes.
-The pattern (from web-tools/handlers_schedule.py) reads the sentinel before doing any work, skips if still within the interval, and writes the new timestamp after the work is done.
+The platform may retry a scheduled run, so a handler can run more than once for the same scheduled tick.
+Make it idempotent: store a notified_at timestamp, compare it to the interval, and skip if the work was already done recently.
+This prevents double-notification and double-writes.
+The pattern reads the sentinel before doing any work, skips if still within the interval, and writes the new timestamp after the work is done.

 ActionResult is optional here.